orfeio/orfeio/stackimg.md

     ```

 [^term]: You can find the Terminal app inside the Utilities folder found within the Applications folder, or search for "Terminal".
-[^cv2issue]: On Windows as of this writing, the `opencv` package will install via `conda` but then fails on import with an ImportError, indicating a DLL is not found.
-Rather than address the issue directly, we install the extra dependency via `pip`.
+[^cv2issue]: On Windows as of this writing, there is an unidentified issue with the `opencv` package.
+It may be installed via `conda` but then fail on import with an ImportError, indicating a DLL is not found.
+The cause of this issue remains unresolved; there may be some remedy installing `opencv` via `pip`.